 Flip Flop Sandals

-However, do not try to remove the hair wearing the flip flop sandals on your feet, because that will take too much of extra effort.
+However, do not try to remove the dog hair wearing the flip flop sandals on your feet, because that will take too much of extra effort.
 Instead put the sandals on your hands and wipe the carpet along the pile.

 Any pet hair present will become ball shaped which can then be easily vacuumed using the a good quality vacuum for pet hair.
 In case any hair gets stuck to the sandals, just rinse with water.